 A study shows that exercise or the use of the body, improved the quality of sleep experienced even among people that had sleep problems.
-It is obvious enough, that the more tired you get, the deeper your sleep will be compared to someone who had been idle and doing nothing all day.
+It is obvious enough that the more tired you get, the deeper your sleep will be compared to someone who has been idle and doing nothing all day.

 9. Work brings fulfilled dreams

 If you don’t work, all the dreams you have, like unreleased potential, will remain within you.
 Work is production, including producing the ideas you have conceived.
 The harder to work, the faster and easier your dreams get fulfilled.